If you find this page helpful, please click on the Google +1 button to recommend it to others.

-The digestive system is an essential to the human body.
-It helps in break down of the foods we eat into smaller components that can be absorbed by the body for its nourishment.
+The digestive system is essential for the health of the human body.
+It breaks down the foods we eat into smaller components that can be absorbed by the cells of the body for energy.
 This process is known as digestion.
-The process of digestion involves grinding of the food, foods movement through the digestive tract, breaking down of larger molecules, absorption of nutrients into the blood and removing waste from the body.
+It involves chewing food, moving it through the digestive tract, breaking down large particles into molecules, absorption of nutrients into the bloodstream, and removing residual waste from the body.

 Mouth